top of page

 Halo

-The Corvida Halo uses a circumferential external balloon to trap vapors and aerosols, and relies upon a robust membrane system that transfers drug via a needle.
+The Halo uses a circumferential external balloon to trap vapors and aerosols, and relies upon a robust membrane system that transfers drug via a needle.
 The larger components are designed to distribute work over a larger area to decrease strain.
-The Halo has been available for 4 years.

 HALO in vial c (Large).jpg